wqjuser/cursor-auto-free/README.EN.md

 If you recognize the value of cursor, please support the genuine version and pay for the work of software developers.

+### The latest version of the script has added a prompt on whether to register an account
+### I have created a website for sharing Pro Trail accounts for everyone https://accounts.zxai.fun/
+### The accounts are all registered with temporary email addresses, and it is uncertain when they will expire
+### In order to enable more people to enjoy convenience, each IP or email is limited to only two accounts per day.
+In addition, to prevent malicious individuals from directly accessing the website from the source code, the debugging function has been simply disabled.
+Of course, these are all measures to prevent malicious individuals from using malicious methods, and we kindly ask all gods to accept mercy.
+### Of course, scripts can also automatically register accounts, but some people are always stuck in the last step, so this website has been created for your convenience, without waiting for the time-consuming process of registering an account.

 ## This tool only provides a trial channel for Cursor, please do not overly rely on it.
 This tool is free, please do not use it for sale.
 ## Simply download the corresponding system executable file from the releases on the right and run it